Reasons to use ASICs

 Specification Development – Required

-The client starts with a clear idea of how his product will serve the needs of his customer.
-These customer needs dictate the operational requirements of his product, and those product requirements then dictate the specification of the ASIC which will be used in the product.
+The client starts with a clear idea of how his or her product will serve the needs of the customer.
+These customer needs dictate the operational requirements of the product, and those product requirements then dictate the specification of the ASIC which will be used in the product.
 The client’s product is sometimes called the “end application”.
 This requirement's flow-down concept is best illustrated by a simple example:

-A customer wants a product which will turn off his car headlights automatically after a delay.
+A customer wants a product which will turn off his or her car headlights automatically after a delay.

 Client product requirements: